 • Have the candidate sign and date two copies of the Children’s Workers’ Code of Behaviour and witness both copies.
 (One copy is for their retention and one copy is for church records).

-• Ask the candidate to obtain a Working With Children’s Check, the result of which are to be forwarded to the Assessment Authority.
+• Ask the candidate to obtain a Working With Children’s Check, the result of which is to be forwarded to the Assessment Authority.

 • Prepare an Induction & Training Log for the candidate and use the log to record: